Robert Franklin (1939 - 2020) - Obituary

 He proudly served as president of the local chapter of the American Diabetes Association and volunteered at Fellowship Hall in Greensboro.

-He is survived by his children, Elizabeth Franklin Paley and her husband, Darrin of New Bern, N.C., Samuel Wilson Franklin of Cascade, Virginia, Caroline Franklin Holliday and her husband, Billy of Greensboro, N.C., Robert Jenkins Franklin and his wife, Cassie of Emory, Texas; three grandsons, Robert Myland Jenkins Franklin, Kye Joseph Harvey Franklin and Reeves Wilson Paley; two granddaughters, Essie Robin Franklin and Opal Ann Louise Franklin; a sister, Annette Neel Franklin Jackson of Athens, Georgia; and numerous nieces and nephews.
+He is survived by his children Elizabeth Franklin Paley and her husband Darrin of New Bern, NC, Samuel Wilson Franklin of Cascade, Virginia, Caroline Franklin Holliday and her husband Billy of Greensboro, NC, Robert Jenkins Franklin and his wife Cassie of Emory, Texas, 3 grandsons, Robert Myland Jenkins Franklin, Kye Joseph Harvey Franklin and Reeves Wilson Paley, 2 granddaughters, Essie Robin Franklin and Opal Ann Louise Franklin, a sister, Annette Neel Franklin Jackson of Athens, Georgia and numerous nieces and nephews.